Automattic/woocommerce-services/readme.txt

 8. Checking on the health of WooCommerce Services

 == Changelog ==

+= 1.7.1 =
+* Support plain permalinks setting
+* Fix PHP Fatal error when order contains a deleted product
+* Fix use of non-SSL URLs in plugin header
+* Fix some React console warnings
+* Add asynchronous label purchase flow (will be used for future performance gains)

 = 1.7.0 =
 * Fix bug that allows accidental double click of label purchase button